Sleepy After Meal

 Digestive Process

-Our body is just like a factory, we give it food as raw material and it makes the final product in the form of energy to us.
-This whole process inside the body needs a lot of work.
-When we eat a meal, our body directs a significant amount of blood flow to our digestive system so that it can break down the food and can absorb nutrients.
+Our body is just like a factory, we give it food as raw material and it makes energy for us.
+This whole process needs a lot of effort.
+When we eat, our body directs a large amount of blood to the digestive system so it can break down food and absorb nutrients.

 Hormonal Changes